dcernst/PinyonsPines/course.md

 Below are some important notes, including information concerning resupply options for food and water.

 - **Important:** It's a long way from the start to the first reliable water.
 Moreover, it's likely to be hot after dropping down off the rim into Sedona.
 Be sure to start with enough water!
+- **Mile 37:** Be careful descending Casner Mountain Trail!
+This is the most serious part of the route.
 - **Mile 61.2:** You will turn left off of Dry Creek Road onto the Chimney Rock Connector Trail.
 You will need to hop a white fence to continue on the route.
 If you'd prefer not to lift your bike over the fence, you can continue south on Dry Creek Road and navigate your way through the neighborhood and eventually regain the route at the Thunder Mountain Trailhead.
 - **Mile 67.3:** Shortly after merging onto Highway 89A, you'll have a few options for stocking up on food and water before leaving Sedona.
 There is a 76 gas station on the right side of Highway 89A at the second round about that has a modest supply of snacks.
 After turning south on Route 179, Arroyo Roble Marketplace is on the right side of the road.
 There is a Circle K on Route 179 about a quarter of a mile past the turn onto Schnebly Hill Road.
 If you want to grab a meal, there is a Burger King on the right side of 89A just before the second round about and Oregano's is a short distance south on Route 179.
 Both of these are on route.
 In addition, Starbucks, Chipotle, and Wildflower Bread Company are in a shopping plaza on a hill on 89A a bit north of the intersection with Route 179.
 There are also a few bike shops in Sedona.
 [Over the Edge](https://otesports.com/locations/sedona/) and the [Fat Tire Bike Shop](https://www.facebook.com/pages/The-Fat-Tire-Bike-Shop/188731981168703) are the closest shops to the route.
 - **Mile 79.6:** There is a water spigot at the ADOT yard just before crossing under Interstate 17.
 The spigot is located near a ramada in a grassy area by some houses.
 If for some reason this spigot is turned off, you might consider riding north on the interstate to the town of Munds Park, where you'll have access to food and water.